gvikram31/HW2_Test/README.md

 3. For demo video please go to:- https://youtu.be/UCexTkkb9xc

-Added the compatibility test from Amazon Mobile App tester.
+Added the compatibility test from Amazon Mobile App tester and AWS unittests..